Russia has a Google Pixel 3 XL and is leaking literally everything

 Seems like the Google Pixel 3 XL is out of the bag, and there's no putting it back now.

 A Russian blogger apparently got his hands on a Pixel 3 XL, which isn't expected to release until sometime in October.
 In the meantime, the blogger is sharing a ton of details about the unreleased phone.
-Exposing everything from the phone's design, what comes in the box with it, its lack of headphone jack, the display notch and wireless charging.
+Exposing everything from the phone's design (and its notch) to features like wireless charging -- which he demos in a video on Twitter.

+He also shares what comes in the box with the phone.
+You can see a USB-C charger (with EU adapter) and included wired headphones that use the Pixel Buds design with the cords doubling as adjustable loops to keep them in your ear.
+(Note that the Pixel 2 didn't come with any headphones).
+Unfortunately, the USB-C headphones and dongle suggest the Pixel 3 XL won't have a headphone jack -- you can't see one in any of the pictures -- like the Pixel 2.

 If you look closely at the label on the headphone jack adapter you'll see it reads "DVT Samples" which could mean that the leaked Pixel is a Design Verification Test model -- an early sample that probably wasn't intended to leave the company.
-The Pixel headphones included in the box also have the email address for someone at Google.

-This leak may be just the tip of the iceberg, we're digging through the photos now for more info.
+The Pixel headphones also have an @googel.com (note the typo) email address on the label, which makes the leak seem a little more sketchy.
+Our email bounced when we tried emailing that address, so maybe take this leak with a grain of salt.

+The blogger also notes that the Pixel 3 XL comes with a high-quality camera.
+To show it off, he took pictures with the phone and posted them on his Instagram with the hashtag #Pixel3XL.

+The phone that took these pictures has a 12.2MP rear camera with f/1.8 aperture, according to the EXIF data, which is the same as the Pixel 2.
+The EXIF data also points to a 8MP front camera with f/1.8 aperture, it doesn't identify the model of the phone though.

 Google didn't immediately respond to a request for comment.